LSU vs. Auburn NCAA Football Odds, Plays and Insights | October 2, 2021

 - The Auburn Tigers have been underdogs by 3.5 points or more one time this season and have not covered the spread once.

-- Auburn's games this year have eclipsed the over/under in 75% of its opportunities (three times in four games with a set point total).
+- Auburn's games this season have hit the over on three of four set point totals (75%).

-- Auburn is 2-1 against the spread and 3-0 overall when the team puts up more than 22.8 points.
+- Auburn is 2-1 against the spread and 3-0 overall when the team records more than 22.8 points.

-- In games that Auburn totals more than 345.5 yards, the team is 2-2 against the spread and 3-1 overall.
+- In games that Auburn picks up over 345.5 yards, the team is 2-2 against the spread and 3-1 overall.

-- This year the Auburn Tigers have three turnovers, three fewer than the LSU Tigers have takeaways (6).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.